TERREMEMBER/znbase/docs/content/stable/api/ycql/_index.md

 ## DML statements

 Data manipulation language (DML) statements are used to read from and write to the existing database objects.
-YugabyteDB implicitly commits any updates by DML statements (similar to how Apache Cassandra behaves).
+ZNbaseDB implicitly commits any updates by DML statements (similar to how Apache Cassandra behaves).

 Statement | Description |
 ----------|-------------|